Introduction

 Professional Expertise and Technical Processes

-The aim of this perspective is to show that we possess the necessary professional expertise to efficiently and effectively undertake all technical aspects of building standards verification.
-This is achieved by on-going training and development and providing a commitment to delivering streamlined and transparent technical processes that meet our customer needs and that are compliant at all times with relevant legislation.
-Risk Management Protocols are in place for the allocation and processing of applications, dealing with structural design, site inspections and the acceptance or rejection of completion certificates.
-We will continue to develop and implement the reporting systems relative to the procedures and guidelines of the performance framework for 2023-24 and the new Operating and Performance Frameworks.
-In conjunction with East Ayrshire, South Ayrshire and Dumfries & Galloway Councils, North Ayrshire Council forms part of the SWSCG.
+Risk Management Protocols are in place for the allocation and processing of applications, dealing with structural design, site inspections, and the acceptance or rejection of completion certificates.
+We will continue to develop and implement the reporting systems relative to the procedures and guidelines of the performance framework for 2026 to 2027 and the new Operating and Performance Frameworks.
+In conjunction with East Ayrshire, South Ayrshire and Dumfries and Galloway Councils, North Ayrshire Council forms part of the Southwest Scotland Consortium Group (SWSCG).

 Quality Customer Experience

 The aim of this perspective is to ensure that we provide high quality standards and services to customers, underpinned by clear and transparent communications with an accurate understanding of different customer and stakeholder needs.
-The insights and actions taken in response to this intend to bring about continuous improvement of the customer experience, which will be regularly measured and assessed.
+The insights and actions taken in response to this intend to bring out continuous improvement of the customer experience, which will be regularly measured and assessed.

 Operational and Financial Efficiency

-The aim of this perspective is to ensure that we are managing the building standards verification operations and finances in the most efficient and effective way possible; this is achieved by efficient use of funds and resources, ensuring high levels of productivity and having a fit-for-purpose infrastructure such as IT systems.
+The aim of this perspective is to ensure that we are managing the Building Standards verification operations and finances in the most efficient and effective way possible; this is achieved by efficient use of funds and resources, ensuring high levels of productivity and having a fit-for-purpose infrastructure such as IT systems.

 Our service has been well structured and developed over the years to provide a robust service delivery to our customers.
 Management systems are in place to monitor verification and non-verification budgets.

-Section 5: Performance Data (KPO7.2)
+Section 5: Performance data (KPO7.2)

 Verification Activity and Performance

-During the 2024 to 2025 financial year, 771 Building Warrant Applications and Late Completion Applications were received by North Ayrshire Council.
+During the 2025 to 2026 financial year, 559 Building Warrant Applications and Late Completion Applications were received by North Ayrshire Council.
 The performance measures in relation to the verification activity as stipulated previously are shown below along with the previous two years for comparison.

-Performance indicators | 2024 to 2025 | 2023 to 2024 | 2022 to 2023 |
+| Performance indicators | 2025 to 2026 | 2024 to 2025 | 2023 to 2024 |

-% of Building Warrants responded to within 15 days | 95.07% | 95.02% | 97.70% |
+| Percentage of Building Warrants responded to within 15 days | 95.93% | 95.07% | 95.02% |

-% of Building Warrants issued within six days | 92.59% | 92.15% | 93.38% |
+| Percentage of Building Warrants issued within six days | 94.48% | 92.59% | 92.15% |

-Average time taken to respond to a completion certificate | 3.40 days | 3.45 days | 5.84 days |
+| Average time taken to respond to a completion certificate | 3.55 days | 3.40 days | 3.45 days |

-% of completion certificates issued/accepted within three days | 99.78% | 98.06% | 99.52% |
+| Percentage of completion certificates issued/accepted within three days | 99.89% | 99.78% | 98.06% |

-The profile of the 771 building warrant applications received, based on the value of the works, is noted below along with the previous two years for comparison.
+The profile of the 559 building warrant applications received, based on the value of the works, is noted below along with the previous two years for comparison.

-Value | 2024 to 2025 (771 applications) | 2023 to 2024 (883 applications) | 2022 to 2023 (980 applications) |
+| Value | 2025 to 2026 (559 applications) | 2024 to 2025 (771 applications) | 2023 to 2024 (883 applications) |

-£5000 or less | 39% | 44% | 38% |
+| £5000 or less | 21% | 39% | 44% |

-£5001 to £30,000 | 30% | 29% | 31% |
+| £5001 to £30,000 | 42% | 30% | 29% |

-£30,001 to £500,000 | 27% | 24% | 26% |
+| £30,001 to £500,000 | 33% | 27% | 24% |

-Greater than £500,000 | 4% | 3% | 5% |
+| Greater than £500,000 | 4% | 4% | 3% |

-- In 2024 to 2025, 9 applications were greater than £1,000,000
+In 2025 to 2026, 13 applications were greater than £1,000,000.

-- In 2023 to 2024, 14 applications were greater than £1,000,000
+In 2024 to 2025, 9 applications were greater than £1,000,000.

-- In 2022 to 2023, 39 applications were greater than £1,000,000
+In 2023 to 2024, 14 applications were greater than £1,000,000.

 Service improvements and partnership working

-In the previous 12 months (2024/25) we:
+In the previous 12 months (2025 to 2026) we:

-- Utilise the existing risk management protocol and implement a system for recording the implementation on Uniform.
+- utilise the existing risk management protocol and implement a system for recording the implementation on Uniform.
 This is complete.

 - Record compliance during construction in accordance with LABSS guidance.
 This is ongoing.